MacroChip/dinner-picker/freezer-picker/README.md

 ## Features

 1. Paste a comma or newline separated list of items.
-2. Manually categorize each item as a meat, vegetable, or carb.
+2. Drag and drop each item into a meat, vegetable, or carb category.
 3. Randomly pick one item from each category and show it with an animation.

 ## Development